Intelligent-Detection-611/3DSegmentation/README.md

 # 3DSegmentation Version 0.1

-The initial version of 3DFusion modifies the traditional 2D multimodal image fusion network to enable training on 3D medical data in NIfTI format.
+The initial version of a network model for 3D medical image segmentation utilizing axial attention.

 ## Recommended Environment